aliexpressru/memcached/README.md

 `DefaultSyncServersProvider` is used as default and can be replaced with your own implementation.
 By default sync servers are got from `SyncServers` array and filtered by name of a cluster that is specified in `ClusterNameEnvVariable`.
 - `RetryCount` equals `3` by default if it's not specified.
 Number of retries to sync data to servers.
-- `TimeToSync` equals `00:00:01` by default if it's not specifided.
+- `TimeToSync` equals `00:00:01` by default if it's not specified.
 Time before sync is cancelled.

 `CacheSyncCircuitBreaker` allows to switch off synchronization if there are too many errors
 - `Interval` time interval to count errors